DiamondLightSource/pythonSoftIOC/docs/records.rst

     ``ao``, ``bo``, ``longout``, ``mbbo`` and OUT ``waveform`` records.
 All OUT records support the following methods.

-    ..  method:: set(value)
+    ..  method:: set(value, process=True)

         Updates the value associated with the record.
-This will trigger record processing, and so will cause any associated `on_update` method to be called.
+By default this will trigger record processing, and so will cause any associated `on_update` and `validate` methods to be called.
+If `process` is :const:`False` then neither of these methods will be called, but the value will still be updated.

     ..  method:: get()